skrahat/TechnicalQuestion/questionA/README.txt

         line only sharing one single start or end point is not considered as overlap, No external library is required since simple task, Time Required to complete: <1hr

+To run tests from terminal simply run -python test.py